 Carbon is a commonly-used medium in water filtration processes.
-In fact, in nearly every type of water filter system--whether it's a backpacking water filter, refrigerator filter, shower filter, pitcher filter, reverse osmosis water filtration system or whole-house filter, carbon filtration is utilized in some way.
+In fact, nearly every type of water filter system--whether it's a backpacking water filter, refrigerator filter, shower filter, pitcher filter, reverse osmosis water filtration system or whole-house filter--utilizes carbon filtration in some way.

 - bituminous coal